Reading time: 7 min.

 Your package might not include meeting your surgeon or visiting the clinic prior to your transplant.
 So you’ll have to book and pay for your trip, then travel on the assumption that the clinic and surgeon are adequately qualified and can provide the results you’re looking to achieve.

-Many overseas hair transplants offer great results and satisfied patients.
+Many hair transplants abroad offer great results and satisfied patients.
 However, there are occasions when the outcome is not as expected.
 Failed or disappointing transplants can be a result of poorly-trained or inexperienced surgeons, language barriers, and unmanaged expectations.
 This tends to happen more in budget clinics.

 Should I have a hair transplant abroad?

 If you’re satisfied that your chosen clinic operates safely and can give you the results you want at an affordable price, there’s no reason to avoid having a hair transplant abroad.
 Many countries like the UK offer world-class hair transplants to patients from the USA, Australia, and beyond.
-Find out more about the best countries for hair transplants.

-Other countries have a less sound reputation when it comes to safety.
-While it’s possible that you could have a safe procedure that delivers the great results you’re hoping for, there are risks that may outweigh the money you might save.
-It’s also worth bearing in mind that when you factor in the travel costs, additional insurance, and any unforeseen expenses should things not go to plan, opting for a cheaper clinic in countries like Turkey, Hungary or Mexico may be a false economy.
+It’s also worth bearing in mind that when you factor in the travel costs, additional insurance, and any unforeseen expenses should things not go to plan, opting for a cheaper clinic deal in countries like Turkey, Hungary or Mexico may be a false economy.

-The best country for a hair transplant
+What is the best country for a hair transplant?

-We’re a little biased, but we believe the best country to have a hair transplant is right here in the UK.
-Harley Street, London is home to some of the world’s most experienced, reputable surgeons (including our own principal surgeon, Dr. May).
 At the Wimpole Clinic, we’ve worked with many patients from overseas to restore their hair with quality hair transplants.
 Our hair transplant prices start at £2,999.

 The Wimpole Clinic offers FUE Hair, Beard & Eyebrow Transplants & Trichology.